Shillinglee

-Shillinglee is an 18th-century house and estate in West Sussex, England near the Surrey border, in between the villages of Chiddingfold and Plaistow.
-It is a Grade II* listed building.
+Shillinglee is an 18th-century Grade II* listed country house in the parish of Chiddingfold, in West Sussex, England, near the Surrey border, situated between the villages of Chiddingfold and Plaistow.
+It was the seat of the Turnour family, Earls Winterton, who now live in Canada.

-It was built in the 18th century and was home to the Earl Winterton who hosted cricket matches within the extensive parkland of the estate.

 History

-Built in 1735 and revised in the 1770s, Shillinglee was the home of Earl Winterton and was originally a manor of the Arundel Estate, which belonged to the Norfolk Family.
-A 2000 acre landscaped park was laid out in the 1770s with fishponds and tree planting in the style of Capability Brown.
-The garden and parklands laid out by the 1770s have been changed significantly since.
-There is little documentary evidence for the design but it is known that in 1766 there were 26 gardeners.
+The house was built in 1735 and remodelled in the 1770s.
+Shillinglee was originally a manor within the Arundel Castle Estate, belonging to the Duke of Norfolk.
+A 2000 acre landscaped park was laid out in the 1770s with fishponds and tree planting in the style of Capability Brown, but has been changed significantly since.
+There is little documentary evidence for the design but it is known that in 1766 there were 26 gardeners employed.

+Cricketing heritage

-Records exist of 19th-century cricket matches played in the grounds, against neighbouring villages.
-Both Edward Turnour, 4th Earl Winterton and Edward Turnour, 5th Earl Winterton were first-class cricketers.
-Around the start of the 20th century, Shillinglee was the summer residence of the Indian Prince Ranjitsinhji, reckoned to be one of the greatest cricketers of all time.
-He was presumably a guest of the Earl, who at various times was President and Chairman of Sussex CCC.
+Both Edward Turnour, 4th Earl Winterton and Edward Turnour, 5th Earl Winterton were first-class cricketers and the Turnour family hosted cricket matches within the extensive parkland of the estate.
+Records document 19th-century cricket matches played in the grounds, against neighbouring villages.
+At the start of the 20th century Shillinglee was the summer residence of the Indian Prince Ranjitsinhji, reckoned to be one of the greatest cricketers of all time, who was presumably a guest of Earl Winterton, who at various times was President and Chairman of Sussex County Cricket Club.
+The grounds formerly contained a public golf course.

+Destruction and rebuilding

-During the Second World War, the house was occupied by Canadian forces, who accidentally burnt the house down.
-This was around January 1943 according to a report by a Canadian soldier.
+During the Second World War Shillinglee House was occupied by Canadian forces and in January 1943 (according to a report by a Canadian soldier) the house was accidentally destroyed by fire.
+It has since been rebuilt and now comprises several apartments forming separate residences.

-The shell of Shillinglee House has been rebuilt and now consists of private residences.
-The former grounds once included a public golf course but that has now closed.

 Architecture

-The red brick two-storey building with attics is of seven bays and a slate roof.
-The central doorway has rusticated pilasters and segmental pediment.
+The present red brick two-storey building with attics is of seven bays with a slate roof.
+The central doorway has rusticated pilasters and a segmental pediment.